Sebazzz/sebazzz.github.io/_posts/2016-06-07-ordered-tests-with-nunit-mstest-xunit-pt3-nunit.md

 **Console runner:** Shows (and executes) the tests in the correct order.
 The output is shown [earlier](#running-the-tests) in this post.

+## Conclusion

+We have looked at implementing ordered testing in NUnit.
+You probably don't place all your test fixture in the same namespace, so this implementation isn't very useful.
+In a later post we will look at working around these limitations.

+*The code for this post can be found on [GitHub](https://github.com/Sebazzz/NetUnitTestComparison/tree/2016-06-05).*

 ## XUnit
 In the next post we will take a look at implementing test ordering in XUnit.